orbeon/orbeon-forms-doc/form-runner/component/captcha.md

 [reCAPTCHA][1] is almost a de facto standard on the web: more than a million reCAPTCHA are solved every day, it is used by a large number of mainstream sites, like Facebook, and is constantly updated providing a high level of security.
 Since 2009, this service is owned by Google.

 Because of the high level of safety provided by reCAPTCHA, we recommend you use it, unless doing so isn't possible in your situation.
 Maybe, for instance, you don't want the server on which Orbeon Forms runs to connect to any external service, which the reCAPTCHA component does to verify the answer provided.
-If you can't use the reCAPTCHA, Orbeon Forms provides an alternate component, SimpleCaptcha, which runs entirely within Orbeon Forms, without the need to connect to any external server.
+If you can't use the reCAPTCHA, Orbeon Forms provides an alternate component which runs entirely within Orbeon Forms, without the need to connect to any external server.

+[\[SINCE Orbeon Forms 2023.1.4\]](/release-notes/orbeon-forms-2023.1.4.md)

+Using [Friendly Captcha](https://friendlycaptcha.com/) is another solid option.
+Friendly Captcha is an alternative to Google's reCAPTCHA and, in their own words, "GDPR-Compliant Bot Protection".

 ## Enabling and choosing a component